 Mothers everywhere are known for spitting on a tissue and using it to clean their children’s faces and sometimes even to clean a wound.
 Blowing on or introducing saliva to a cut is very dangerous.
 “Our breath and saliva have tons of bacteria which can contaminate the wound and lead to an infection,” says Dr. Kogan.
 Instead, use fresh water and consult a doctor if needed.
 Watch out for these 15 “healthy” habits that really aren’t good for you.

-A healthy diet should provide all the vitamins and minerals that we need.
-However, sometimes our busy lives interfere with our ability to eat a nutritious diet.
-In these cases, a vitamin pill can fill the gap and ensure optimum health.
+As long as you follow a healthy diet, you’ll get all the vitamins and minerals you need.
+That’s good because sliding into the habit of trying to make up supposed deficiencies with supplements can quickly lead to trouble, warn Dr. Kogan.
 The danger comes when people ignore the recommended doses and take too much of a particular vitamin.
-Too much vitamin D, for instance, can cause liver and heart problems, while an overabundance of B6 can lead to nerve toxicity, and a vitamin A overdose can even cause death in extreme cases.
-Natural or homemade remedies can be an excellent complement to traditional medicine.
-However, it’s wise to first discuss it with your doctor.
-Now that you know which remedies to steer clear of, check out these 50 natural remedies that really do work.
+Too much vitamin D, for instance, can cause liver and heart problems, while an overabundance of B6 can lead to nerve toxicity; a vitamin A overdose can even cause death in extreme cases.
+Now that you know which remedies to steer clear of, check out these home remedies that really do work.

 - Ehsan Ali, MD, physician, Beverly Hills, CA.

 - National Center for Complementary and Integrative Health: “St. John’s Wort.”

 - National Center for Complementary and Integrative Health: “Kava.”

 - Trials, “Kava for the Treatment of Generalised Anxiety Disorder (K-GAD): Study Protocol for a Randomised Controlled Trial.”

 - Svetlana Kogan, MD, holistic physician, Naples, FL